 Using the feedback gathered in step one, your creative team will create a draft of the video.
 Once you have a piece of video content ready in draft form, upload it to your video proofing platform.

-Ziflow is an ideal proofing platform for this purpose: it’s a versatile platform designed for all types of creative content, with all the reviewing tools you need and no unnecessary hoops to jump through.
+Ziflow is an ideal proofing platform for this purpose: it's a versatile platform designed for all types of creative content, with all the reviewing tools you need and no unnecessary hoops to jump through.
+Ziflow integrates with the tools your team already uses, saving time and reducing friction.

 2. Provide reviewer access

 One of the elements that makes video proofing difficult is the wide range of reviewers who may need access.
-You have internal team members and stakeholders and external partners and points of contact who need to review and weigh in on video projects before they’re finalized — often sending a project through a few iterations along the way.
+You have internal team members and stakeholders and external partners and points of contact who need to review and weigh in on video projects before they're finalized, often sending a project through a few iterations along the way.

 Without a secure online proofing platform with clear version control, it's difficult to grant access to the right people and ensure everyone is watching the correct version of the cut.